 When we saw that Little Hearts Matter wanted people to take part in the Big Hearted Swimathon challenge, we looked at it and thought this could be the perfect way back into the swimming pool and we could do something positive in our little boy’s memory to raise money for a good cause.

-We lost our beautiful, funny, and very brave 4 year old little boy Sean in 2012 through complications following his fontan surgery.
+We lost our beautiful, funny, and very brave 4 year old little boy Sean through complications following his Fontan surgery.
 Our lives were completely broken and felt that they just stopped.
 One of Sean’s favourite activities was swimming, I took him every week to swim in my friend’s hydro therapy pool, it was warm so he never got cold and in staying warm he did not get so tired.
 He was Spiderman doing the biggest jumps in; he swam about freely, relaxed on inflatable rings, he was so confident and really enjoyed this time.

 In hospital when he was very poorly he said to us he would never swim again, we tried to be brave and told him one day when he was better he would of course go swimming again.
 I think this stuck hard with me after he died, the guilt I felt at the thought of ever getting back in the swimming pool without him was so overwhelming I avoided the pool at all cost.